yihui/yihui.org/content/en/2019-05-01-review-of-s-plus.md

 slug: review-of-s-plus
 ---

 Note: This is a guest post and not written by Yihui.
 Its author desires to remain anonymous.
 If anyone would like to contact the author, please contact me (Yihui).
-And if any statistical sleuths out there determine the author’s identity, please refrain from revealing it.
+And if any statistical sleuths out there determine the author's identity, please refrain from revealing it.
 Thank you.

 ---